A Guide To Pet Passport | Stories From The Surgery

 This is causing stress and delays to travels.
-So, if you have a new pet passport, check page eight and make sure that your vet has filled in this section completely.
+So, if you have a new travel documentation, check page eight and make sure that your vet has filled in this section completely.

 Now it’s time to sort out the actual journey…